-ABMS provides you easy and user friendly ONLINE SUBMISSION OF ARTICLES on its web site.
+ABMS provides you with easy and user-friendly ONLINE SUBMISSION OF ARTICLES on its web site.

 Visit www.abms.kmu.edu.pk and REGISTER yourself as AUTHOR by filling a form.
 Log in with your username and password.
 Click on AUTHOR on USER HOME page under the heading of Advances in Basic Medical Sciences Journal.
 Click NEW SUBMISSION and follow the following 5 steps of manuscript submission as per online instructions.